Vasile Erdeli

 Vasile Erdeli (August 1, 1794 – March 17, 1862), also known as the Vasile Erdeli-Ardeleanu, was a Romanian bishop of the Diocese of Oradea Mare, between 1843 and 1862.

 Origins and education

 Vasile Erdeli was born in Makó, Csanád County, Kingdom of Hungary (today in Hungary), in a family of Romanian shepherds, leave the Budureasa.

 His secondary education was in Timișoara and Oradea then, as a student of United Romanian Youth Seminar, which ended in 1815.
-During 1815–1816, he studied a year at the Academy of Rights in Oradea, then, between 1816–1817, the first year of theology, all the Latin Seminary in Oradea.
+During 1815–1816, he studied a year at the Academy of Rights in Oradea, then, between 1816 and 1817, the first year of theology, all the Latin Seminary in Oradea.
 Second year of theology made in Budapest, and, since autumn 1818, and continued his studies, during the third and fourth, in Vienna, which ended in 1820.
 From Vienna he returned home.

 Priest

 On November 20, 1820, Basil Erdeli-Ardeleanu was ordained celibate priest and, from 1821 to 1829, he served as parish administrator, and then the priest Beius.
 He moved, in 1829, to Olosig, Oradea, where he was appointed priest.
 On June 9, 1835, Basil received Ardeleanu Erdeli-canonical function Capitlulul Oradea Cathedral, and then became rector of the Greek Catholic Seminary in Oradea (1836–1848).
 Further, Basil Erdeli-canonical step up Ardeleanu custodian, as well as the assessor of the plate and Csongrád-Csanád judicial districts.